 Special Issues | 15 May 2018

 Who should attend?

-Given the scope of the legislation, this seminar will be relevant to almost all lawyers in practice but it will be of particular importance to senior partners, practice managers and AML Compliance Officers who will be responsible for the development of the policies and processes required to comply with the Act
+Given the scope of the legislation, these seminars will be relevant to almost all lawyers in practice but will be of particular importance to senior partners, practice managers and AML Compliance Officers who will be responsible for the development of the policies and processes required to comply with the Act

 Live stream registration only

 To register to attend in person click here

 Barrister and Solicitor